eeditiones/tei-publisher-app/README.md

 ## Installation

 A prebuilt version of the app can be installed from exist-db's central app repository.
-On your exist-db installation, open the package manager in the dashboard and select "TEI Simple Processing Model" for installation.
-Dependencies should be installed automatically.
+On your exist-db installation, open the package manager in the dashboard and select "TEI Publisher" for installation.
+This should automatically install dependencies such as the "TEI Publisher: Processing Model Libraries."

 **Important**: Due to a bug in the 2.2 release, the tei-simple module requires [eXist-db 3.0RC1](https://bintray.com/existdb/releases/exist/3.0.RC1/view/files) or later.